OpenAI Playground

 Key Features

-The most important current change is that prompts are now project-level assets rather than loose personal experiments.
-You can publish a prompt version, attach variables, compare versions, restore prior versions, and keep a stable Prompt ID while continuing to iterate.
-Inference from OpenAI’s docs: Playground is now meant to be part of a prompt-development workflow, not just a temporary scratchpad.
+The biggest product shift is that prompts are project-level assets rather than loose personal experiments.
+You can publish a prompt version, assign variables, compare outputs side by side, restore an older version, and keep a stable Prompt ID while continuing to iterate.
+OpenAI’s current API docs also document long-lived prompt objects with versioning and templating, so the same prompt structure is meant to travel from Playground into the Responses API and SDK workflows.

 Strengths